 Large chain hotels can offer a number of attractive deals depending of the time of year.
 A number of people use booking sites such as , Trip Advisor, Air BnB or agencies to book accommodation.
 However you should bear in mind that the way some of these sites make their money is by charging you a commission which could be up to 25% in some cases.

 My advice when booking accommodation is always try to book directly with the accommodation provider.
 Or look for sites that do not charge you a commission such as VisitScotland.com, or if you are looking to book self catering accommodation Embrace Scotland.
 Look for the Visit Scotland grading logo.
 This means the property has been inspected by a Visit Scotland Quality Assurance Inspector and meets the required standards.
+All accommodation providers on these sites must be licence holders or be in the process of applying for a licence.

 Don’t book accommodation in a residential area miles from the city centre just because it is cheap.
 Check out the location first on Google Maps or Google Street View.
 You may find when you get there it is not in a nice area and not very safe.